georgeaholden/jimbot-py/README.md

  - Updates Blackmore's Google Request Sheet based on user input using Sheets API
  - Posts randomised gifs with a randomised phrase, given a cooldown timer.
  - Supports thanking
+ - Joins in on reacting to a message with emojis, given enough responses

 TODO:
- - Implement "bandwagoning", where the bot adds a reaction if enough people react to a given message
+ - Refactor hard coded elements out of modules and into .env or similar.
+ - Find a better way to handle the version variable
  - Further improve on Sheet update logic by handling deletions, dynamically checking range, deleting old entries